kyserrecchia/KylesGreatFunctionGame/README.md

 # TheGreatFunctionGame
-Choose the right randomly generated cosine function!
+Choose the right randomly generated sine or cosine function!